brianrwheatley/kickstarter-analysis/README.md

 Data contains half a dozen or so Kickstarters I'd consider outliers - either with bad data or over-the-top goals.
 Most outlier Kickstarters canceled or failed with $0 donations and/or 0 backers, making the whole project suspect.
 Heavily skews raw data.

+Projects presented with multiple different currencies.
+Treated all projects as USD for general analysis, but should be properly converted for drilled down apples-to-apple comparisions.

 ---

 ## Analysis of Theater Kickstarters